Horse Rescuing Reality

 Fiscally responsible rescues understand that they can’t help every needy horse.

 Williams points out that well-run horse rescues have savings to cover emergencies.
-Rescues constantly in crisis with emergency fundraisers for vet bills or to feed more horses are a red flag.
+Rescues constantly in crisis mode with emergency fundraisers for vet bills or to feed more horses should be a red flag.

 A horse rescue with a good reputation has the ability to network to find other sources of help for needy horses.